Railway accidents in Victoria: Seymour, 1935

 In the early hours of 1 September 1935, an empty passenger train, returning from Albury to Melbourne, ran into the rear of another empty passenger train, which had been halted at a signal just north of Seymour station.
 The guard of the stationary train, Thomas Middlin, jumped clear just before the crash, but died later that day from injuries he received.
 The signalman at the previous station, Mangalore, had fallen asleep after the passage of the first train, and awoke as the second train approached, allowing it to proceed despite not having received a "line clear" signal from Seymour.
 The driver of the second train had also been travelling too fast to stop in time after passing the distant signal at Seymour which was at danger.
 The signalman at Mangalore was later acquitted of a charge of manslaughter.

 St. Albans, 1940

 On 27 September 1940, farmer John Ferris was driving across the Kororoit Road level crossing at St. Albans when he was struck by the 3.25pm train from Bendigo to Melbourne.
 He was killed in the collision.

 Wodonga, 1943

 On 8 May 1943, a bus carrying Australian Army personnel from Bonegilla to Albury for a Saturday night recreation leave was hit by Steam locomotive A2 863 at the level crossing on the Tallangatta Road to Wodonga.
 The driver, twenty-three servicemen and a member of the Australian Army Medical Women's Service (AAMWS) were killed.
 Nine other service people were injured.

+Boronia, 1944

+On 30 October, five people were killed when the car in which they were travelling was hit by a Melbourne-bound electric train at a level crossing near Boronia railway station at about 4:30pm.
+The dead were members of two families, who were returning home after picking up the mother of the car driver, who had been on holiday at Ferntree Gully.
+It was felt that, as the car approached the level crossing from the east, the glare of the sun prevented the driver from seeing the approaching train.